adarshraj99/ML-DL.md/ML testing.md

 measures the similarity between two clusterings.
 It ranges from -1 to 1. higher scores indicating more similar clusterings.

 ### F1 score:
-This is weighted avg. of precision and recall ,which are 2 matrics used in supervised learning to evaluate classification model.
+This is harmonic mean of precision and recall ,which are 2 matrics used in supervised learning to evaluate classification model.
 F1 score can also be used for Unsupervised learning.
+Higher F1 score tells models can classify data better.
+`F1 = 2 * (precision * recall) / (precision + recall)`
+It is from 0-100% .Higher F1 score means better model.

 ### Applications of Supervised Learning:
 * Spam filtering, Image classification, Medical Diagnosys, Fraud Detection,